Looking after your mental health and wellbeing

 If you cannot do the things you normally enjoy because you are staying at home, think about how you could adapt them, or try something new.
 There are lots of free tutorials and courses online, and people are coming up with inventive new ways to do things, like hosting online pub quizzes and music concerts.

+We will all be spending more time than usual in our homes over the course of the pandemic.
 Working through the implications of staying at home should help you feel more prepared and less concerned.

 - If you haven’t already, you might want to talk with your employer, understand your sick pay and benefits rights, and get hold of some essentials for while you are at home.